Malicious URL Detection using Machine Learning: A Survey: Malicious URL Detection

 After obtaining the feature vector $\x$ for the training data, to learn the prediction function $\f: \R^d \rightarrow \R$, it is usually formulated as an optimization problem such that the detection accuracy is maximized (or alternately, a loss function is minimized).
 The function $\f$ is (usually) parameterized by a $d-$ dimensional weight vector $\w$, such that $\f(\x) = (\w^\top\x)$.
 Let $\hat{y_t} = \sign (\f(\x_t))$ denote the class label prediction made by the function $\f$.
 The number of mistakes made by the prediction model on the entire training data is given by: $\sum_{t=1}^T\I_{\hat{y_t} = y_t}$ where $\I$ is an indicator which evaluates to $1$ if the condition is true, and $0$ otherwise.
 Since the indicator function is not convex, the optimization can be difficult to solve.
 As a result, a convex loss function is often defined, and is denoted by $\ell(\f(\x), y)$ and the entire optimization can be formulated as:

 Several types of loss functions can be used, including the popular hinge-loss $\ell(\f(\x), y) = \frac{1}{2} \max(1 - y\f(\x), 0)$, or the squared-loss $\ell(\f(\x), y) = \frac{1}{2} (\f(\x) - y)^2$.
-Sometimes, a regularization term is often added to prevent over-fitting or to learn sparse models, or the loss function can be modified based on cost-sensitive nature of the data (e.g., class imbalanced distribution, different costs for diverse threats).
+Sometimes, a regularization term is added to prevent over-fitting or to learn sparse models, or the loss function is modified based on cost-sensitivity of the data (e.g., imbalanced class distribution, different costs for diverse threats).

-In the following, we will discuss the existing studies on feature representation for malicious URL detection and appropriate machine learning algorithms design in detail.
+We will now discuss the existing studies for this task on feature representation and machine learning algorithms design in detail.